apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization.md

 you may want to manually handle all such changes.
 For doing so, you will need to disable the CAS auto-configuration of the webflow.

-{% include casproperties.html properties="cas.webflow." %}
+{% include casproperties.html properties="cas.webflow.auto-configuration." %}

 <div class="alert alert-warning"><strong>Note</strong><p>Only attempt to